Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Test Case

 \subsection{System Model}

-The implementation of the initial IEEE nine-bus system (\cref{fig:system_model_case_study_I} without DVPP, \cref{tab:9bus_parameters}), containing three thermal-based synchronous generators (SG), is based on the system and device models described in \cite{haberle2021control}, where the transmission lines are modelled via nominal $\pi$ sections, and the transformers via three-phase linear models.
-As in \cite{haberle2021control}, we adopt an 8th-order model for the synchronous machines equipped with a ST1A excitation system with built-in automatic voltage regulator (AVR) and a power system stabilizer (PSS).
-The governors are modelled as a proportional speed-droop control with first-order delay, and the steam turbine parameters are taken from\cite{kundur2007power}.
+The implementation of the initial IEEE nine-bus system (\cref{fig:system_model_case_study_I} without DVPP, \cref{tab:9bus_parameters}), containing three thermal-based SGs, is based on the system and device models in \cite{haberle2021control}, where the transmission lines are modelled via nominal $\pi$ sections, and the transformers via three-phase linear models.
+The loads are modelled as constant impedance loads.
+We adopt an 8th-order model for the synchronous machines equipped with a ST1A excitation system with built-in automatic voltage regulator and a power system stabilizer.
+The governors are modelled as a proportional speed-droop control with first-order delay, and the steam turbine parameters are from\cite{kundur2007power}.